jdevelop/passkeeper/README.md

 Once the device is assembled, you will need to plug it into the USB port of your computer/laptop.

-When you'll see the prompt on OLED display ( and yellow LED will be lit )- insert the FOB into the device to unlock the encrypted internal storage.
+When you see the prompt on OLED display ( yellow LED will be lit )- insert the FOB into the device to unlock the encrypted internal storage.

 **Make sure that you use proper data cable - not just charging cable!**.
 The cable has to be inserted into the **data** port on the device itself, otherwise the device won't be able to communicate with the computer properly.